Multimedia: Slideshows, Images & Quizzes

 Related Disease Conditions

 Bursitis of the hip results when the fluid-filled sac (bursa) near the hip becomes inflamed due to localized soft tissue trauma or strain.
 Symptoms include stiffness and pain around the hip joint.
 If the hip bursa is not infected, hip bursitis can be treated with ice compresses, rest, and anti-inflammatory and pain medications.

-A bursa is a fluid-filled sac found in the joints that cusions them.
+A bursa is a fluid-filled sac found in the joints that cushions them.
 Bursitis is an inflammation of the bursae, most commonly caused by repetitive motion.
 Bursitis can be caused by a bacterial infection and should be treated with antibiotics.
 Doctors also recommend icing and resting the joint.

 Nonsteroidal Anti-inflammatory Drugs and Ulcers

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are prescribed medications for the treatment of inflammatory conditions.
 Examples of NSAIDs include aspirin, ibuprofen, naproxen, and more.
 One common side effect of NSAIDs is peptic ulcer (ulcers of the esophagus, stomach, or duodenum).
 Side effects, drug interactions, warnings and precautions, and patient safety information should be reviewed prior to taking NSAIDs.

 What Exercise Can I Do with Knee Bursitis?